crodriguez1a/ml-questions-daily/README.md

 # ml-questions-daily
-A collection of Machine Learning QA ranging from fundamentals to bleeding edge
+A collection of Machine Learning Q&A, ranging from fundamentals to bleeding-edge topics.